We Printed Injection Molds Instead of Milling Them — Here’s What Changed.

-We recently supplied an iSLA-450 Pro printer to the Kulakov factory, a manufacturing facility that produces low voltage equipment and automation, control and information security systems for marine applications.
+We recently supplied a Shining3D iSLA-450 Pro 3D printer to a manufacturing facility that specializes in low-voltage equipment, automation, control, and information security systems for marine applications.
+Their systems help ensure safe and efficient navigation for vessels worldwide.

 About the Shining3D iSLA-450 Pro